pyeventsourcing/eventsourcing/README.md

 ### Step 6: Optimistic concurrency control

-With the application above, because of the unique constraint on the SQLAlchemy table, it isn't possible to branch the evolution of an entity and store two events at the same version.
+Because of the unique constraint on the sequenced item table, it isn't possible to branch the evolution of an entity and store two events at the same version.

 Hence, if the entity you are working on has been updated elsewhere, an attempt to update your object will raise a concurrency exception.